alexkademan/wfca/membership.md

 icon-class-name: people

-excerpt: This is the excerpt for Safety, found in membershp.md.
+excerpt: Membership with WFCA guarantees you have access to the resources &amp; education programs needed to keep you and your company current in the industry.
 ---

 Become a WFCA Member Today!